mozilla-l10n/documentation/src/products/firefox_desktop/fluent_migrations.md

-# Running Fluent migrations
+# Fluent migrations

 [Fluent migrations](https://firefox-source-docs.mozilla.org/l10n/migrations/index.html) are used to migrate existing translations from legacy formats (DTD, properties) to Fluent, or existing Fluent messages to new messages or different FTL files.

+At the core of each migration there is a Python file, called **migration recipe**, that instructs the system on how to port existing translations to Fluent.
+Typically, a patch migrating content to Fluent will:
+* Add new Fluent strings or files.
+* Remove obsolete strings.
+* Include a migration recipe.

+The goal is to port existing translations to the new format without forcing community to retranslate them.
+For that to happen, migrations need to be performed before the new strings are available in our localization tool (Pontoon).
+This means that patches including migrations should only be pushed from the quarantine repository to `gecko-strings` following the steps described in this document.

+## Running Fluent migrations

-This document describes in detail which operations need to be performed in order to run migrations on over 150 Mercurial repositories for Firefox.
+This section of the document describes in detail which operations need to be performed in order to run migrations on over 150 Mercurial repositories for Firefox.

+### Prerequisites

 Several access rights are required:
 * Write access to [l10n-central](https://hg.mozilla.org/l10n-central), i.e. SSH access with `active_scm_l10n` rights.
 It’s possible to check your *Access Groups* in [your profile on people.mozilla.org](https://people.mozilla.org/e#nav-access-groups).
 * Sign-off rights in [Elmo](https://l10n.mozilla.org/).
 * Admin access to [Pontoon](https://pontoon.mozilla.org/).
 * An account on Heroku with access to [Pontoon apps](https://dashboard.heroku.com/apps/mozilla-pontoon/resources).

-## Prerequisites

 In order to run migrations:
 * Install the [fluent.migrate](https://pypi.org/project/fluent.migrate/) Python package.